Macquarie Harbour Penal Station: Rationale for establishment

 The penal station was established as a place of banishment within the Australian colonies.
 It took the worst convicts, those who had reoffended and those who had escaped from other settlements.
 The isolated land was ideally suited for its purpose.
 It was separated from the mainland by the wide expanse of river, surrounded by a mountainous wilderness and was hundreds of miles away from the colony's other settled areas.
 The only seaward access was through a treacherous narrow channel known as Hells Gates.

 Strong tidal currents resulted in the deaths of many convicts before they even reached the settlement owing to ships foundering in the narrow rocky channel.
 The surveyor who mapped Sarah Island concluded that the chances of escape were "next to impossible".
 Neighbouring Grummet Island, a small island to the Northeast, was used for solitary confinement.

 Lieutenant-Governor William Sorell wanted the new penal colony to be economically viable.
 It could then reimburse the British government for the expense of its establishment.
 The island was cleared soon after the arrival of the convicts and their Governor.
 However, this exposed the settlement to the howling gales of the roaring forties, so it was necessary to build a wall from Huon Pine to provide shelter.

 Convicts spent most of their waking hours, often up to their necks in water, cutting timber and preparing it for rafting down the river.
 Lashings were common and were to be administered by another convict.
 If they were not administered with sufficient severity, the convict who had been given responsibility for administering the lashes was also lashed.
 The severity of the lashings was sufficient to cause death in some cases.
 If a convict appeared in danger of death, a doctor could intervene, the lashing would cease (for a time) and be resumed once the convict was deemed to have recovered sufficiently for it to continue.

-After a time, a Scottish shipbuilder David Hoy, who had heard of the remarkable properties of Huon Pine for shipbuilding came, voluntarily, to the island.
+After a time, a Scottish shipbuilder named David Hoy, who had heard of the remarkable properties of Huon Pine for shipbuilding came, voluntarily, to the island.
 He negotiated with the convicts, allowing them rations of rum and tobacco, and more weatherproof sleeping quarters in exchange for their cooperation.
 For a short period, it was the largest shipbuilding operation in the Australian colonies.
 Chained convicts had the task of cutting down Huon pine trees and rafting the logs down the river.